WasmEdge/WasmEdge/docs/CONTRIBUTOR_LADDER.md

 The process for a Contributor to become a committer is as follows:

-1. The contributor is nominated by opening a PR against the appropriate repository by the existing committers, reviwers and maintainers, which adds their GitHub username to the OWNERS file for one or more directories.
+1. The contributor is nominated by opening a PR against the appropriate repository by the existing committers, reviewers and maintainers, which adds their GitHub username to the OWNERS file for one or more directories.
-2. At least 1/3 members of the committers, reviwers, and maintainers who are already Approvers, approve the PR.
+2. At least 1/3 members of the committers, reviewers, and maintainers who are already Approvers, approve the PR.

 ### Reviewer
 <!-- Some projects have CI/CD systems that allow for designating people as official reviewers, whose reviews count towards a PR being accepted into the project.
 Other projects offer reviewers specific recognition and status.
 This role is for either of those kinds of projects.
 Smaller projects will not use it.-->